 There are many perks to being self-employed.
 You set your hours, take on only the clients you want, and can pick the kids up from school or hit the gym midday without a supervisor giving you a sideways glance.

 There are downsides as well, which include needing to provide for your own retirement.
 This makes careful planning even more essential than for those sitting pretty with their employer’s 401(k) or 403(b).

-With a growing number of workers wanting to dip their toes into entrepreneurship—66 percent of millennials, according to a Bentley survey—this issue will become increasingly relevant in the years to come.
+With a growing number of workers wanting to dip their toes into entrepreneurship—66 percent of millennials, according to a Bentley survey reported in Forbes—this issue will become increasingly relevant in the years to come.

 Luckily, there are many retirement resources for those who decide to be their own boss.